Hiring a Car in Czechia: A Comprehensive Guide

 - Winter driving: conditions can change quickly in colder months, especially outside cities and in higher areas.

-- City centres: watch for trams, pedestrian zones, one-way streets, and restricted parking.
+- City centres: watch for trams, pedestrian zones, one-way streets, bus lanes, restricted access areas, and colour-coded parking zones.

-- Alcohol: Czechia has very strict drink-driving rules.
-The safest approach is not to drink at all if you plan to drive.
+- Alcohol: Czechia has a zero-alcohol approach to drink-driving.
+The safest option is not to drink at all if you plan to drive.

-- Driving with children: request child seats early if you need them, as availability can be limited.
+- Driving with children: request child seats early if you need them, as availability can be limited during busy travel periods.

 - Emergency number in Czechia: 112 is the main Europe-wide emergency number.